wardjl/x-bookmark-search/README.md

 ## Disclaimer

-This extension is not affiliated with, endorsed, or sponsored by Twitter, Inc. Use at your own risk.
+This project is not affiliated with, endorsed, or sponsored by Twitter/X Corp.
+Use at your own risk.
+Please don't sue me, Elon 🙏